Astahere/codes/README.md

 ## Description

 In the game, you will play the role as an owner of a wine boutique.
 Feel free to manage your inventory and decide when to order.
-Be careful with the surge demand before the festival period and try your best to fulfill customer demand.
+Remember to prepare enough inventory for the surge demand before the festival period and try your best to fulfill customer demand.
 Hope you enjoy the game!

 ## Table of Contents